chaos-mesh/rfcs/text/2020-12-25-selectors.md

 }
 ```

-It will return an empty struct with same type with resources which will be
+It will return an empty struct with the same type of resources that will be
 selected.
-For example, currently all implementation should return an empty
+For example, currently, all implementation should return an empty
-struct `v1.Pod`, it means all chaos will be injected into **Pod**. **This method
+struct `v1.Pod`, which means all chaos will be injected into **Pod**. **This
-should be implemented by code generation.**
+method should be implemented by code generation.**

 > We already have requirement for injecting chaos into other resources, like
 > **Service** or some Fake/Mirrored Resource for multi-cluster.